sarveshchaudhari/appointmentSchedulingApp/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9+-blue.svg)

 This project is a sophisticated chatbot that allows users to schedule, search, update, and delete appointments using natural language.
 It leverages the LangChain framework to create an intelligent agent, a Gradio interface for a user-friendly chat experience, and a SQLite database for persistent storage.
+![## Update Run the run.bat file to launch the application locally.]

 ## Key Features